msi-ris/Tutorials/rnaseq_cmd.md

 We have made attempts to include situations that you may encounter in actual experiments, such as PCR duplication and low quality reads in your dataset.
-If you need consultation on data analyis, or would like to contract the RIS group at MSI to analyze data for you, please contact the MSI help desk at
+If you need consultation on data analysis, or would like to contract the RIS group at MSI to analyze data for you, please contact the MSI help desk at
 <help@msi.umn.edu>.